Image

 Improving Safety and Quality of Tracheal Intubation Practice in Pediatric ICUs

-Enhancing safe intubation methods in children's intensive care units.
+Enhancing safe intubation methods for kids in ICUs.

 Recruiting